 Administer the Vision Program, or contract with a third-party administrator, acting on behalf of the Contractor to administer the Program.
 Administration of this Program will include billing, customer service, collateral development, policy issuance and renewal of Enrollees.

-Track and report the number of Enrollees purchasing a ision lan via the Covered California website link on a quarterly basis, and provide Covered California with a website conversion report on a quarterly basis.
+Track and report the number of Enrollees purchasing a Vision Plan via the Covered California website link on a quarterly basis, and provide Covered California with a website conversion report on a quarterly basis pursuant to D(6) of this Exhibit.
 The report shall contain the following data elements:

 Number of “click-throughs” from Covered California’s website to Contractor’s landing page;